jkeat/fboil/README.md

 	make server

-to activate the virtualenv later, run
+to activate the virtualenv later

 	source config/development/env/bin/activate

 to run a shell with the important stuff imported

 	make shell

+to run tests

+	nosetests

 ### additions to flask-boilerplate
 + user accounts